9dots/tech-and-tape/coder/level-2/lesson-plans/lesson-1.md

 1) Lead a discussion:

 ```
-What do you think it means to be a coder?
+What does it mean to be a coder?
 ```
 ```
-Where is code used in our world?
+Where do we use code?
 ```
 Chart responses on the whiteboard.
 2) Offer other examples: